University of Santo Tomas: Sustainability

-The university consistently ranked in the Times Higher Education’s Impact Rankings which delivered the 17-part United Nations’ Sustainable Development Goals (SDGs).
+The university consistently ranked in the Times Higher Education's Impact Rankings which delivered the 17-part United Nations' Sustainable Development Goals (SDGs).
+UST's engagement to help local communities predated the UN SDGs.
 UST ranked first among Philippine universities in 2020 and third in 2021 and 2022.
-UST's engagement to help society predated the UN SDGs.
+The university placed fourth (1,041-1,060 bracket) in the 2025 QS World University Rankings in terms of sustainability.

-The UST Simbahayan Community Development Office, established in 2010 as the centerpiece project of the quadricentennial celebration, leads programs and projects in community development, research, and instruction that involves students, alumni, staff, and national partner communities in becoming agents of social transformation.
+The UST Simbahayan Community Development Office, established in 2010 as the centerpiece project of the quadricentennial celebration, leads programs and projects in community development, research, and instruction, that involves students, alumni, staff, and national partner communities in becoming agents of social transformation.
 The term Simbahayan is a combination of the words simbahan, bayan, and tahanan, which means church, nation, and home respectively.
 In 2018, UST partnered with a Lumad school to provide accessible education for indigenous people of Mindanao.

 In 2021, the Center for Advanced Materials for Clean Energy Technologies based on Indigenous Materials (CAMCET) was established under the partnership of the UST Research Center for Natural and Applied Sciences, Mapua University, Adamson University, and the Department of Science and Technology.
+The center will research the use of indigenous materials for fuel cell and energy storage applications.

 In 2022, UST joined the Austrian embassy in Manila and the Film Development Council of the Philippines in organizing an SDG film festival and cineforum.

+In 2023, the university entered a six-year cooperation agreement with the government's Climate Change Commission.
+The linkage will involve joint research and policy development initiatives, academic lectures, seminars, training workshops, and short courses for climate innovation, sustainability, and possibly, cultural heritage preservation.

+UST's Energy Management System (EnMS) include the Go!
+Renewable Time or GRT-76 project.
+It refers to the solar power harvest from 7:00 to 18:00.
+As of 2024, solar panel installation has begun on top of the Albertus Magnus Building.

 Libraries and archives

-As of 2017–2018, the Miguel de Benavides Library held over 360,000 books and logged 10,948,882 access to electronic resources remotely.
+As of 2017–2018, the Miguel de Benavides Library holds over 360,000 books and logged 10,948,882 accesses to electronic resources remotely.
 In 2018–2019, it received over 1,100,000 visitors.
-The main library is located in a six-storey building along Alberto Drive.
-It has sixteen sections and five branch libraries: Ecclesiastical, Health Science, Education High School, Junior High School, and Senior High School.
+The main library is located in a six-story building along Alberto Drive.
+It has sixteen sections and seven branch libraries, namely the Architecture Commons, Ecclesiastical, Health Sciences, Education High School, Junior High School, Senior High School, and the BiblioTechAI.
+BiblioTechAI is the satellite library for the College of Information and Computing Sciences in the Blessed Pier Giorgio Frassati, O.P.
+Building.

 As of 2017, the Health Sciences Library had 20,904 titles and 25,311 volumes.
 It was assessed to have sound and good-quality collections based on Doody's Core Titles (DCT) among five select medical libraries in the Philippines.